SAP-samples/teched2025-DT266/exercises/ex03/README.md

 > Here we learn about the cross trace tool and how to set it up:
 > 1. Access the ABAP Cross Trace Tool in ADT
-> 2. Understand how to configure a ABAP Cross Trace configuration
+> 2. Understand how to configure a ABAP Cross Trace Configuration
-> 3. Create an ABAP Cross Trace configuration
+> 3. Create an ABAP Cross Trace Configuration

  <details>